Reki43/DigitalOcean-Tutorial/README.md

 ## Granting Access to `doctl` using API Token

-1. Open **Terminal**
-2. Type the following command to grant `doctl` access to your DigitalOcean account:
+1. Type the following command in the terminal to grant `doctl` access to your DigitalOcean account:
 ```bash
 doctl auth init --context personal
 ```